zolotarovgl/GeneExt/README.md

 For the specified peaks you want to merge, you can manually change the `gene.id` attribute in every peak to a common value (e.g. an 'unknown_gene_1').

+# TODOs:
+- [x] coverage filtering for the peaks
+  - how to filter the peaks? - so far, by coverage
+- [x] solve the problem with non-unique orphan peak naming
+- [x] proper input/output parsing
+- [x] peak coverage distributions check
+   - results are not clear
+- [x] add man orphan peaks
+- [x] add description of the output files
+- [x] default max size - gene median length
+- [x] speedup coverage computation?
+- [x] .bam file subsampling to a manageable amount of reads
+- [x] verbosity 1: simple output; verbosity 2 : a lot of output
+- [x] filering based on the GENE-OVERLAPPING peaks!
+- [x] filtering by the mean coverage
+- [x] Add reporting:
+  - [x] distance from the closest peaks
+- [x] update the function guessing the extension
+- [x] remove big temporary files nog `--debug`
+- [x] input gff -> output gtf
+- [ ] solve `bedtools coverage` problem for large datasets
+- [ ] check whether read fraction for subsampling works properly
+- [ ] fix report path error when called outside of the directory
+- [ ] `helper.add_orphan` should be split into getting the orphan peaks and adding them to allow for peak merging later on
+- [ ] no report if there is no alignmnet
+- [ ] add log file
+- [ ] __check extension modes__
+- [ ] __check performance__
+- [ ] skip peak filtering if not required
+- [ ] add peak filtering manual
+- [ ] try out `gffread` standardized output files, make sure it's comptabible (can be accepted by genext)
+- [ ] add post-extension orphan peak filtering?
+- [ ] make sure cellranger accepts the file with orphan peaks
+- [ ] to output `crgtf` files for bed inputs
+- [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
+- [ ] estimated intergenic mapping proportion? - count the reads with samtools
+- [ ] orphan peak linkage:
+  - [ ] simple distance merging
+  - [ ] splice junctions if a splice junctions file is provided